Litigation activity

 The Autorité can order the perpetrator of anticompetitive practices to cease those practices or change their behaviour to comply with competition law (by amending a clause in general conditions of sale, a contract, etc.).

-If it fails to comply with an injunction, the Autorité can hand out a fine.
+If the company fails to comply with an injunction, the Autorité can hand out a fine.

 Publication injunctions

-The Autorité has the power to order the publication in the press of a summary of the decision.
-The purpose of this is to alert companies in the sector and/or the general public to the harmful nature of the unlawful behaviour.
+The Autorité has the power to order that a summary of a decision be published in the press.
+The purpose is to alert companies in the sector and/or the general public to the harmful nature of the unlawful behaviour.

 Settlement: progress for companies

-When a body or company does not contest the stated objections, the Autorité’s General Rapporteur can propose a settlement fixing the maximum and minimum fine that can be handed out.
-This makes it easier for companies to predict their financial risk.
+When a body or company does not contest the objections notified, the General Rapporteur can propose a settlement fixing the maximum and minimum fine that can be handed out, making it easier for companies to predict their financial risk.

 The settlement procedure, which replaced the old no contest of objections procedure in 2015, is already widely appreciated by companies.

 Settlement has many advantages.
-For companies, it means a procedure can be completed more quickly, saves procedural costs and can lead to a substantial reduction in fines.
-For the Autorité, the use of the settlement procedure means that certain procedures can be closed more quickly, freeing up resources for other cases.
+For companies, the settlement procedure can bring proceedings to a close more quickly, save procedural costs and lead to a substantial reduction in fines.
+For the Autorité, the use of the settlement procedure means that certain cases can be brought to a close more quickly, freeing up resources for other cases.

-The procedure has met with growing success and was used in particular in the EDF case, in the Google (News Corp) case, in the floor coverings cartel case, in the Engie case, and in a case concerning exclusive import contracts in overseas territories.
+The procedure has met with growing success and was used in particular in the EDF case, the Google (News Corp) case, the floor coverings cartel case, the Engie case, and a case concerning exclusive import agreements in the French overseas territories.

 Commitments: building solutions jointly with companies

-To quickly restore competition, the Autorité has an alternative to litigation: the commitment procedure.
+To quickly restore competition, the Autorité has an alternative to litigation: the commitments procedure.

-Following a preliminary evaluation by the Autorité’s Investigation Services, the company can propose commitments to the Autorité that would address its competition concerns.
+Following a preliminary evaluation by the Investigation Services, the company can propose commitments to the Autorité to address its competition concerns.

-After running a market test (the proposed commitments are published on its website for consultation, to gather comments from interested third parties), the Autorité can accept them, sometimes after seeking certain adjustments, and close the case.
+After conducting a market test (the proposed commitments are published on the Autorité website for consultation, to gather comments from interested third parties), the Autorité can accept the commitments, sometimes after seeking certain adjustments, and close the case.

-This procedure benefits everyone.
-The market is the primary beneficiary, because this procedure means that certain situations can be resolved much sooner.
-It also means the Autorité avoids the burden of a litigation investigation and it frees up resources for other cases.
-Finally, the company avoids being found in breach of the law and risking a fine.
+The procedure benefits everyone.
+The market is the primary beneficiary, because certain situations can be resolved much sooner.
+The Autorité also avoids the burden of a full investigation and resources are freed up for other cases.
+Lastly, the company avoids being found in breach of the law and risking a fine.

 A few examples of the procedure:

-The Autorité accepted Google's commitments to create a framework for negotiation and sharing the information necessary for a transparent assessment of the remuneration of related rights and made these commitments binding.
+The Autorité accepted the commitments presented by Google to create a framework for negotiation and the sharing of the information necessary for a transparent assessment of the remuneration of related rights, and made the commitments binding.

-Meta makes commitments to the Autorité de la concurrence to put an end to practices that may raise competition concerns in the French market for non-online search advertising
+Meta made commitments to the Autorité de la concurrence to put an end to practices that may raise competition concerns in the French market for non-search-related online advertising.

 Nespresso pods